 Our technology has been adopted by epidemiologists, engineers and program implementers working in a dozen countries around the world on water, sanitation energy and infrastructure programs.
 We are directly measuring the performance and use of these interventions in a way that has not previously been possible.
 Our data is used in lieu of anecdotes for grant payments, carbon credits, and to influence program designs.

 The SweetSense™ platform is designed to combine a variety of accessory sensors with cellular and/or satellite internet-cloud reporting connectivity.
+We can monitor water use, conservation and quality; air quality; agricultural productivity; electricity consumption and other parameters to improve environmental conservation, energy efficiency and climate resilience.
 Accessory sensors include low and self-powered EnOcean transmitters, including custom designs and off-the-shelf products from other vendors.

 Our Approach in Emerging Markets